BICON

 This case describes the requirements for the importation of dried herb products.
 Importation is permitted for all end uses other than for human consumption, animal foods, fertilisers, growing purposes, bioremediation and veterinary therapeutic use.
 Products may be individual leaves (not bunches of leaves attached to the stem/branch/vine), flowers (not on stems), stems, roots, gums, resins, rhizomes, spices and crushed nut shells.
 These must be thoroughly dried, broken into small pieces and not capable of propagation.
 This case does not apply to, fruit or bark.
 For human consumption use, refer to the BICON case Dried herbs for human consumption.
 For whole dried or preserved flowers and foliage refer to the BICON case Dried or preserved flowers and foliage.
 For potpourri refer to the BICON case Potpourri.
 For consignments containing fruit, pods or seed heads refer to the BICON case Dried fruit.

-Matched Term: cane, Sugarcane, sweetcane
+Matched term: cane, Sugarcane, sweetcane

 Effective 1 July 2022 to 21 July 2022